Applications are accepted on the deadline dates until 23:59 MSK (GMT+3).

-Moscow is a large city, with the same safety concerns as most large cities of the world.
+Moscow is a large city with the same safety concerns as most large cities of the world.
 Learn more about what to expect while living in Moscow as an international student.
-There are cases of petty crime targeting tourists, so we recommend students be aware of their surroundings and pay close attention to your belongings.
+There are cases of petty crime targeting tourists, so we recommend students be aware of their surroundings and pay close attention to belongings.
 For more information on safety, we recommend you review any advisories provided by your country’s embassy in Russia.
 Read more here.
 You may want to check also benefits of studying in Russia.

 You can check the status of your documents in your online account.
 You may also email us at firstname.lastname@example.org to check if your documents have been processed or not.

-No. Housing is assigned to you automatically.
+If you received 100% grant and confirmed your wish to study in your online account then housing is assigned to you automatically.
 You cannot choose or change it.

 Absolutely!
 The transfer is possible if:

 - The transfer occurs within the same academic programme;

 - The transfer occurs the same semester a state-funded student has been expelled.